jupyter/jupyter-drive/README.md

 ![](img/popup.png)

-Once you click `Accept` you should be able to start creating new notebooks on Google Drive, and open existing ones created by this application.
+Once you click `Accept` you should be able to start creating new notebooks on Google Drive, and open existing ones created by this application, and view files/directories in the tree view.